LAKE TOWNSHIP LUZERNE COUNTY

 With limited markets, communities mandated to recycle are re-evaluating what items are valuable enough to still collect and sell.
 Earlier this year, Lancaster County, one of the first areas in Pennsylvania to react to the market collapse, cutout some long-time recycling staples and trimmed its curbside recycling to four items that it believes have had traditionally strong domestic markets.

-“We looked at marketability and wanted to ensure that the materials could still be sold six
+“We looked at marketability and wanted to ensure that the materials could still be sold six months, a year, two years from now,” Sandoe says.

 With such a major change to its program, the authority has focused its efforts on re-educating people on what can be recycled and how to prepare it (flatten cardboard, empty and rinse containers, remove lids).